 Keep walking and you will come to another monument to round off your sightseeing tour.
 The Everard t’Serclaes monument, paying tribute to the local hero who saved the city way back in 1356.
 Legend has it that rubbing this statue will bring you good luck, so why not have a go.

 18:30 – Early dinner

 There is certainly no shortage of eateries in this small but bustling city.
 Belga Queen is an ever-hip spot centrally located.
 The building itself is hard to miss, a former Hotel de la Poste and bank, it harks back to the 18th-century.
 Promising a ‘gastronomic trip’ this upmarket brassiere serves up delightful food combinations true to Belgian tradition, all with a contemporary nod.
 Stylish and chic, it attracts a fashionable crowd, making it a fabulous place to people watch.
-Luckily for you, it also has an impressive wine collection and we think you’ve earnt a glass after all that sight-seeing!
+Luckily for you, it also has an impressive wine collection and we think you’ve earned a glass after all that sightseeing!

 Alas, all good things must come to an end.
 You can either take a taxi, or the direct train from De Brouckere Station to Zuidstation, which is just a minute’s walk from Bruxelles Midi train station.

 It’s time to say bonsoir as your one day in Brussels comes to a close.
 If you’re heading back to London, the 20:22 service is the last Eurostar train of the day.
 If you’re heading back to Paris, the last train leaves at 21:13.
 Why not use the time of your train home to plan your next day trip by train?

 Looking for inspiration?
 Head to our trains in Europe page to discover all the places you can travel by train. if you need more information on the Belgian rail network, why not check out our dedicated guides to trains in Belgium and Belgium rail map.